Education Packages – Film

 2010 | Canada | 47 min

-Soon after a logging blockade was started by young people at Athlii Gwaii (Lyell Island, part of Haida Gwaii), Haida elders asked them to step aside – because they wanted to be the first ones arrested.
-The film looks at the role elders play in Indigenous societies and the reverence the Haida have for the land.
-Pairing archival clips with contemporary interviews, the film also details the personal and political effects of the blockade.
+A logging blockade is started by young people at Athlii Gwaii, but Haida elders ask them to step aside – because they want to be the first ones arrested.
+Pairing archival clips with contemporary interviews, the film examines the role of elders, the fallout of the protest, and the Haida relationship with the land.

 2005 | Canada | 63 min

-Mohawk Girls chronicles the lives of three girls from the Kahnawake Mohawk Territory who are struggling with the challenges of growing up on-reserve.
-The film details contemporary issues facing Indigenous youth: identity, family, school, drug and alcohol use, racism both on- and off-reserve, the role of cultural traditions, sexuality and teenage pregnancy, and making choices for the future.
+Director Tracey Deer chronicles the lives of three girls from Kahnawake Mohawk Territory and the issues facing Indigenous youth: identity, family, school, drug and alcohol use, racism both on- and off-reserve, the role of cultural traditions, sexuality and teenage pregnancy, and making choices for the future.

 2010 | Canada | 40 min

-Okanagan elders Mary and Ed Louie have been working as traditional healers in B.C.’s Similkameen Valley for more than 50 years.
-Spirit Doctors shows the gratitude they have for the plants they use to help their patients, how they must live cleanly in order to be able to heal others, and the things they give up in order to work for their communities.
-The film also delves into the science behind Indigenous medicine.
+Okanagan elders Mary and Ed Louie are traditional healers in B.C.’s Similkameen Valley.
+They discuss the science behind Indigenous medicine, how they must live cleanly in order to be able to heal others, and the things they give up in order to work for their communities.

 2007 | Canada | 14 min

-More than 100 First Nations communities across Canada do not have clean, safe drinking water.
-Thirst is a glimpse into Keewaywin, an Oji-Cree community north of Red Lake, Ontario, where the water is contaminated with uranium and residents are forced to purchase expensive bottled water.
+First Nations communities across Canada do not have clean, safe drinking water.
+Director Gail Maurice shows us Keewaywin, an Oji-Cree community north of Red Lake, Ontario, where the water is contaminated with uranium and residents are forced to purchase expensive bottled water.

 Study Guides & Lesson Plans